Home / Clientside & SDKs

-The Highnote Card Viewer SDK allows you to embed sensitive card data in your UI seamlessly using iframes.
+The Highnote Card Viewer SDK allows you to embed sensitive card data into your UI using iframes seamlessly.
 This allows you to avoid PCI-scoped data flowing through your servers or being accessible to scripts running on your page.

-Note: Card Viewer SDK uses client tokens to make requests to the Highnote GraphQL API on your behalf.
-Learn how to generate client tokens using the generatePaymentCardClientToken
+The Card Viewer SDK uses client tokens to request the Highnote GraphQL API on your behalf.
+You can generate client tokens using the generatePaymentCardClientToken

 The Card Viewer library follows semver and can be installed from npm or a cdn.